 Should this (the reporting of the conclusions of the analysis) consist merely of a statement of significance or nonsignificance at a given level, or should a p value be reported?
-The original reason for fixed, standardized levels? unavailability of more detailed tables? no longer applies, and in any case reporting the p value provides more information.
+The original reason for fixed, standardized levels-unavailability of more detailed tables-no longer applies, and in any case reporting the p value provides more information.
 On the other hand, definite decisions or conclusions are often required.
 Additionally, in view of the enormously widespread use of testing at many different levels of sophistication, some statisticians (and journal editors) see an advantage in standardization; fortunately, this is a case where you can have your cake and eat it too.
 One should routinely report the p value and, where desired, combine this with a statement on significance at any stated level (p.1247).

 Theoretical reference class.
 Further, determining the proper reference class is problematic.
 As illustrated in Figure 1, the sampling distribution is conceptualized through a thought experiment.
 We did not repeatedly sample the population.
 How could we know which distribution (reference class) should be used to compare against the data?
-The well-known Behrens-Fisher problem states the difficulty of estimation when the population variance is unknown.
-In this case, when an inference from sample to a population is made, strong assumptions must be imposed on both sampling distributions and samples (Yu, 2002).
+In this case, when an inference from sample to a population is made, strong assumptions must be imposed on the population (Yu, 2002).